 Days were filled with the sound of laughter and Walter’s belly laugh rang out above everyone else’s.
 We were always cracking jokes.
 His laugh was described by an erudite colleague as a Rabelasian one.
 It’s taken me 15 years to look this up – Rabelais was a French satirist known for the ‘riotous licence of his mirth’.
 Rabelais also collected plants and curiosities and France can thank him for the melon, artichoke and carnation.
 Whilst I’m not aware of any botanical leanings, Walter was had a huge range of interests and read widely on many different topics.

 Walter trained with FM Alexander in the 1930s and in 1941 qualified as a pilot in the RAF, serving in the Pathfinders.
 His plane was shot down in Hungary in 1944.
 He and his crew survived but were taken prisoner.
 He had broken many bones, including his pelvis and had to relearn how to walk.

-Despite various hip replacements, he decided to take up riding in the 1970s when he was in his 60s.
-He continued to ride thrice weekly until his late 80s, stopping only because his horse, Badger, was being retired.
+Despite various hip replacements, he loved horse riding and continued to ride thrice weekly until his late 80s, stopping only because his horse, Badger, was being retired.
 We went on a group outing to see him riding one day.
 Other Alexander Technique colleagues were also giving dressage demonstrations and it was fascinating to see the horses dance round the stable.
 But Walter was the main attraction for me.
 This elegant gentleman of about 87 years, wearing a shirt and tie and bowler hat, was riding on an enormous horse with the joyous smile of a 5 year old.
 What a sight to behold.